 The School considers class attendance to be an essential component of integrated learning in professional social work education.
 Therefore, regular attendance is required in all social work courses.
-Instructors may count repeated late arrivals or early departures as an absence, and a meeting should be set up to discuss this with the student.
+Instructors may count repeated late arrivals or early departures as an absence, and a meeting should be setup to discuss this with the student.

-The University accommodates students with disabilities who have registered with the Centre for Accessibility.
-Students who will require accommodation for attendance due to disability are encouraged to inform the instructor, and, if necessary, to contact the Centre for Accessibility preferably no later than the first week of class.
-The School will also accommodate religious observance, according to University Senate Policy J-136, and students are expected to inform the instructor.
+The University accommodates students with disabilities who have registered with Access and Diversity.
+Students, who will require accommodation for attendance due to disability, are encouraged to inform the instructor, and if necessary, to contact Access and diversity preferably not later than the first week of class.
+The School will also accommodate religious observance, according to University Policy 65, and students are expected to inform the instructor.

 Students who wish to be accommodated for unavoidable absences due to varsity athletics, family obligations, or other similar commitments, must notify their instructors in writing at least two weeks in advance, and preferably earlier.
 This reflects expectations for professional social workers in their place of employment.
 If students miss three or more classes, they may be considered to have not met the requirements of the course.

-If students have valid reasons, they can withdraw from the course with the approval of the instructor - otherwise, they fail the course.
+If students have valid reasons, they could be withdrawn from the course with the approval of the instructor - otherwise, they would fail the course.